 Don and Judy loved boating on Pymatuming Lake, attending flea markets and garage sales together.
 They also loved to travel, during the time they dated and went by RV on adventures for several months.
 Upon their return in 2007 they decided to get married but unfortunately not even a year later Don passed from cancer.

 She continued to live in Andover, Ohio where her and Don moved while dating.
 She continued to be an involved mother, grandmother and great grandmother.
 She unfortunately had a left side paralyzing stroke in January 2017.
 Her son George and his wife Kelly moved in to help her in March of that year.
 Unfortunately less than a year later her son George passed in February 2018 from cancer and Kelly of COPD in December 2018.
 In February 2018 Judy moved to Brookdale of Mentor and remained there until April 2019.

 In April as her health began to deteriorate, she was moved into Lake Med Nursing in Painesville.
 As of August she came down with pneumonia and her health just continued to deteriorate more.
 We then relocated her to Grand River health in late September and she then passed on October 18th.

 Visitation will be Saturday, October 26, 2019 from 3-5 p.m. with a funeral service following at 5:00 p.m. at Johnson Funeral Home, 368 Mentor Avenue (opposite Lake Erie College), Painesville, Ohio 44077.

-Memorial contributions are suggested to Hospice of the Western Reserve, 17876 St. Clair Avenue, Cleveland, Ohio 44110-2602.To send flowers to the family of Judith Longbons (Rossi) Dunbar, please visit Tribute Store
+Memorial contributions are suggested to Hospice of the Western Reserve, 17876 St. Clair Avenue, Cleveland, Ohio 44110-2602.To send flowers to the family or plant a tree in memory of Judith Longbons (Rossi) Dunbar, please visit Tribute Store